Table of Contents:

 It is often fastest to change money at the airport but you will

-in increasingly isolated areas – though keeping them operational
+outlying towns – though keeping them operational

 seems to be problematic.
 Traveler’s cheques (T/Cs) can be difficult

 to cash.
 Often only some banks and a few big hotels will change

 T/Cs.
 To cash T/Cs in Africa and Asia you sometimes need to show